 Learn More: Visit the November Calendar for Details

 The annual MLK Jr. Festival is held on the Monday holiday.
 This one day event includes speeches from community leaders, a health & wellness festival, and a music festival.
-The largest draw is the annual march, which starts just south of the Lefty O'Doul Bridge near Oracle Park (formerly AT&T Park).
+The largest draw is the annual march, which starts just south of the Lefty O'Doul Bridge near Oracle Park.
 The march crosses the bridge, stops for a few speeches along the way, and ends at the festival location.

 Learn More: Find this Year's Details